 14. Mumbai, one of the best Indian cities for food lovers

 The city of dreams offers a wide range of delicacies including some of the best cuisine from all over the other Indian cities. cuisines from all over the other Indian cities for food lovers.
 You can find the best of everything here.
 But if you are in Mumbai, you definitely should start your exploration with the likes of Pav Bhaji, Vada Pav, and Misal Pav.
 Vada Pav is undoubtedly one of the most loved and famous food in western part of India.

 Hit Juhu Beach in the evening to enjoy some amazing Dosa, Pao Bhaji and Ice Golas.
 The lanes of carter road serve amazng burgers, parathas and kulfis.
 If you are around Linking Road then Persian Darbar is a must visit.
 This iconic restaurant is famous for its Arabian Cuisine.

 For the lovers of non-vegetarian food items, it is mandatory to explore the lanes of Bhendi Bazar.
-Here you’ll get to enjoy items like Biryani, Kulcha, and Nihari are very cheap prices.
+Here you’ll get to enjoy items like the best Biryani in India, Kulcha, and Nihari are very cheap prices.

 The capital of Meghalaya is famous for its delightful weather, cherry blossom trees, and lovely waterfalls.
 From all the other Indian cities for food lovers, Shillong is also the home of the best Meghalaya’s street food.
 For a foodie who doesn’t have a selectiveness for food can find varieties of Momo, Pork Roast, and Spare Ribs, at throwaway prices.
 You should also try Jadoh, which is an authentic Khasi delicacy.